dfki-ric/ugv_nav4d/README.md

 None of those metrices captures the real cost of moving up or down a slope.
 They have been implemented for experimentation.
 However those experiments have never been done (we ran out of time and there where no slopes in the final demo).
 Thus the performance of the metrices is unclear.

+#### Dumping Planner State
+In case of error the `Planner` dumps its state to a file (this can be enabled using the `dumpOnError` parameter).
+The state can be loaded and analyzed using the `ugv_nav4d_replay` binary.
+This binary loads the state and executes the planning in a controlled environment.
+This can be used to debug the planner.